Welcome to today's edition of the Rush 24-7 podcast.

 Obama voters live in metro areas.

-You feel like you were lied to, you feel like you were taken, you were hoodwinked.
+You feel like you were lied to?

-Victor Davis Hansen, great column today, says, you know, Obama's big problem is that words mean things, and people believed him.
+Victor Davis Hansen, great column today, says, you know, Obama's big problem is that words mean things and people believed him.

-People listened to him say all these things, and they believed what he said.
+People listened to him say all these things and they believed what he said.

-Europeans believed him, Americans believed him, and they see that he's not doing anything he said he was going to do.
+And they see that he's not doing anything he said he was going to do.

 Unemployment rose in most cities and counties in December, signaling that companies remain reluctant to hire even as the economy recovers, even as the economy recovers.